Walk& Talk Therapy

 Yes, in most cases.
 When and where we will meet, the length of our session and your dog’s personality and temperament will be considered in determining which if any sessions are appropriate for your dog to attend.

-The cost for Walk Talk Therapy is £45.
+The cost of Walk Talk Therapy is £45.

 Payment is via cash or bank transfer.
 Payment needs to be before the session.